 The latest scapegoat is Abdusamad Gamidov, a top official in the southern autonomous republic of Dagestan, who was taken into custody in February.
-Meanwhile, the same month long prison sentences were handed out to two regional governors, Kirov’s Nikita Belykh and Sakhalin’s Alexander Khoroshavin.
-And last December, a court convicted Economy Minister Alexei Ulyukayev to eight years in prison for allegedly soliciting a $2-million bribe.
+That month, long prison sentences were handed out to two regional governors, Kirov’s Nikita Belykh and Sakhalin’s Alexander Khoroshavin.
+And last December, a court sentenced Economy Minister Alexei Ulyukayev to eight years in prison for allegedly soliciting a $2-million bribe.

 Another high-profile figure to find himself in the anti-corruption spotlight is Leonid Markelov, the former governor of the Mari El Republic, an ethnic enclave situated along the Volga River.
 Maris, who come from a Finno-Ugric cultural background, comprise about 40 percent of the territory’s inhabitants, a slightly lower share of the territory's overall population than ethnic Russians.

 Markelov had served as the governor of Mari El from 2001 until he resigned in early April last year.
 Shortly after his resignation he found himself under investigation for allegedly taking bribes worth 235 million rubles ($4.2 million).
 And in January of this year, a Moscow court opened a second criminal case against him, this one involving weapons charges.
 The second case enabled authorities to extend his pre-trial detention into April.

 Throughout his 16 years in power, Markelov gained a reputation for being insensitive, even antagonistic toward Mari El’s titular ethnic group.
 International human rights groups accused him of committing minority rights abuses.
 He was also a proponent of abolishing Mari El’s special status as a republic and thus removing cultural protections for Maris.